Before registering with us, please read our:

 We will pay up to:

 The demand on our service means that we can’t afford to fund all applications received (we receive around 35 applications a day).
-The £350 limit means we can afford to deliver the impact of a small grant for many people, rather than using our budget on only a few individuals.
-The amount was updated from £250 in 2016 to reflect the changes in inflation and ensure that the awards had the same impact as previous years.
+The upper grant amount limit (£350 for Preventing Eviction and £500 for Accessing Accommodation) means we can afford to deliver the impact of a small grant for many people, rather than using our budget on only a few individuals.

 Accessing Accommodation grants:

-If a grant is to be used as part of a bigger package of support then please do not make an application until you have received a response from other funding sources you may have approached, eg. when an application for Discretionary Housing Payment is still open.
+If a grant is to be used as part of a bigger package of support then please include in the application what these other amounts are and the source eg £200 Discretionary Housing Payment.

 Preventing Eviction grants: